"SNe Ia twins" in the Hubble flow, and the determination of H0: Results and discussion

 \subsection{The value of H$_{0}$}

-Our results for individual SNe Ia, in Tables 15 and 18 clearly confirm that the Hubble tension is real, since they are incompatible with the H$_{0}$ value derived from the CMB.
-The value, for the 12 SNe Ia, is H$_{0}$ = 72.833 $\pm$ 1.306 (stat) $\pm$ 1.151 (syst) km s$^{-1}$ Mpc$^{-1}$ when calibrating the anchor distances with Cepheids (by SH0ES) and 72.388 $\pm$ 1.272 (stat) $\pm$ 1.015 (sys) km s$^{-1}$ Mpc$^{-1}$ when calibrating with JAGB (by the CCHP).
-The average is H$_{0}$ = 72.610 $\pm$ 1.289 (stat) $\pm$ 1.085 (sys) km s$^{-1}$ Mpc$^{-1}$, far from the 67.4 $\pm$ 0.5 km s$^{-1}$ Mpc$^{-1}$ of the Planck Collaboration.
+Our results for individual SNe Ia, in Tables 5 and 8 clearly confirm that the Hubble tension is real, since they are incompatible with the H$_{0}$ value derived from the CMB.
+The results of the Hubble diagram, when the SNe Ia are anchored in JAGBs (CCHP) (Table 8), are quite similar to the anchoring in Cepheids.

+The value, for the 12 SNe Ia, is H$_{0}$ = 72.56 $\pm$ 1.54 (stat) $\pm$ 1.33 (syst) km s$^{-1}$ Mpc$^{-1}$ when calibrating the anchor distances with Cepheids (by SH0ES) and 72.20 $\pm$ 1.53 (stat) $\pm$ 1.33 (sys) km s$^{-1}$ Mpc$^{-1}$ when calibrating with JAGB (by the CCHP).
+The average is H$_{0}$ = 72.38 $\pm$ 1.54 (stat) $\pm$ 1.33 (sys) km s$^{-1}$ Mpc$^{-1}$, far from the 67.4 $\pm$ 0.5 km s$^{-1}$ Mpc$^{-1}$ of the Planck Collaboration.

-Figure 16 is the Hubble diagram of the SNe Ia in this work anchored in Cepheids (Table 15).
-The slope corresponds to H$_{0}$ $=$ 72.833 km s$^{-1}$ Mpc$^{-1}$.
-The slope of the Hubble diagram, when the SNe Ia are anchored in JAGBs (CCHP) (Table 18), is quite similar with H$_{0}$ of 72.388 km s$^{-1}$ Mpc$^{-1}$.
+Figure 16 is the Hubble diagram of the SNe Ia in this work anchored in Cepheids (Table 5).
+The intercept corresponds to H$_{0}$ $=$ 72.79 $\pm$ 0.78 km s$^{-1}$ Mpc$^{-1}$.

-If we take the SNe Ia of the BL class only, for which the anchor distance is known with the greatest precision (coincidence between the Cepheid distances from Freedman et al. (2019) and Saha et al. (1999), the value grows to H$_{0}$ = 73.556 $\pm$ 2.084 (stat) km s$^{-1}$ Mpc$^{-1}$ (weighted average from the three SN Ia), still farther from the Planck value.
+If we take the SNe Ia of the BL class only, for which the anchor distance is known with the greatest precision (coincidence between CCHP distances and Saha et al. 1999), the simple mean is H$_{0}$ = 73.00 $\pm$ 3.98 (stat) km s$^{-1}$ Mpc$^{-1}$ and the weighted average from the three SN Ia 73.24 $\pm$ 3.29 (stat) km s$^{-1}$ Mpc$^{-1}$.

 Our results from comparing the spectra of very nearby SNe Ia with those of their twins in the Hubble flow also validates the three rung procedures used by the Pantheon+ and CCHP collaborations, even at the level of individual SNe Ia, since the discrepancies can easily be explained by differences in the evaluation of the total reddenings or the different light-curve parameters adopted, as we have seen in the previous Section.